SpacingBat3/kolor/README.md

 ## Why not just use `chalk` or fork of `colors`?

 This project has a different philosophy that both of these projects.
-It's neither an ESM module nor has any rich features – it's much more simple, using some features that are TypeScript-specific like `enums`, doing only some simple tests to detect if text should be colorized or not and being limited (at least for now) only to 16-bit color pallete.
+It's neither an ESM module nor has any rich features – it's much more simple, doing only some simple tests to detect if text should be colorized or not and being limited (at least for now) only to 16-bit color pallete.
 It might be however much more performant, as it uses ES2021 features to be much shorter, simplier and not being *bloated* with unnecesary colors.

-Another difference (at least from `colors`) is that `kolor` separates some ANSI escape codes that are not working on all platforms, which you may find usefull if your application is meant to be cross-platform.
+Another difference (at least from `colors`) is that `kolor` separates some ANSI escape codes that are not working on all platforms, which you may find useful if your application is meant to be cross-platform.

 ## Legal